ESTJ Personality Traits: The Guardian

 • Sensing: ESTJs enjoy concrete facts as opposed to abstract information.

-• Thinking: ESTJs rely on objective information and logic to make decision rather than personal feelings.
+• Thinking: ESTJs rely on objective information and logic to make decisions rather than personal feelings.

-• Judging: ESTJs like control and order, so they like to plan things well in advance.
+• Judging: ESTJs like control and order, so they plan things well in advance.

 Some common ESTJ characteristics include: